yunxu005/RSPA/README.md

 # RSPA
-A reference implementation of the unified surface energy model to fracture, as described in:  "A unified surface energy model for predicting micro-mechanics of heterogeneous composites from elasticity to fracture"
+A reference implementation of the unified surface energy model to fracture, as described in:  "A unified model for predicting micro-mechanics of heterogeneous composites from elasticity to fracture"

 To run the code and the notebooks the recommended steps are the following: